opensearch-project/sql/docs/dev/Pagination-v2.md

 # REST API
 ## Initial Query Request

 Initial query request contains the search request and page size.
 Search query to OpenSearch is built during processing of this request.
-Neither the query nor page size can be change while scrolling through pages based on this request.
+Neither the query nor page size can be changed while scrolling through pages based on this request.
 The only difference between paged and non-paged requests is `fetch_size` parameter supplied in paged request.

 ```json